Martin McDonagh: 2000s

 In 2006, McDonagh won an Academy Award for his short film Six Shooter (2004), which is his first film that he wrote and directed.
 Six Shooter is a black comedy (as are his plays) that features Brendan Gleeson, Rúaidhrí Conroy, David Wilmot and Aisling O'Sullivan.
 It was shot on location in Wicklow, Waterford and Rosslare.
 In the short film, Gleeson's character encounters a strange, and possibly psychotic, young man during a train journey homeward following his wife's death.

-McDonagh entered into an agreement with the Focus Features film production company to direct In Bruges, a feature-length film based on his own screenplay.
+McDonagh made a deal with Focus Features to direct In Bruges, a feature-length film based on his own screenplay.
 Two Irish hitmen hide in the Flemish city of Bruges after a problematic job.
 Released in the US in 2008, the film features Colin Farrell, Ralph Fiennes and Brendan Gleeson.
 In Bruges was the Opening Night film for the 2008 Sundance Festival and the Jameson Dublin International Film Festival, and McDonagh received a nomination for Best Original Screenplay at the 81st Academy Awards.